emmyboy07/sonix-movies-player/README.md

-# VidSrc-Embeds-NoAds
+# Sonix Player

-**VidSrc-Embeds-NoAds** is a minimalist, serverless proxy built with **Node.js**, leveraging **Axios** and **Cheerio** to fetch and sanitize video embed content from **VidSrc**.
+**Sonix Player** is a minimalist, serverless proxy built with **Node.js**, leveraging **Axios** and **Cheerio** to fetch and sanitize video embed content from **Sonix Movies**.
 Its goal is simple yet powerful: strip all ads from embedded players, returning a clean and safe iframe for use on any website or application.

-> 🚀 **This repository serves for promotion only.
-For full access to the source code, documentation, and updates, please visit the official website: [scriptsrc.com](https://scriptsrc.com/scripts/vidsrc-embeds-noads/)**
+> 🚀 **This repository is for Sonix Movies at [sonix-movies-vercel-app](https://sonix-movies-vercel-app).
+For full access to the source code, documentation, and updates, please visit the official website.**

 ---